Most interesting landmarks of Mexico

 - Rock Paintings of Sierra de San Francisco – Cueva del Batequi, Cueva de la Natividad, Cerro de Santa Marta, Cueva de la Soledad, Cueva de las Flechas, Gruta del Brinco and many others – Baja California Sur.
 One of the most significant collections of prehistoric art in the world.
 Diverse prehistoric rock paintings of high artistic quality and well preserved in the dry climate of Baja California.
 Created in 1100 BC – 1300 AD.

 - Mitla – Oaxaca.
-Most important religious center for the ancient Zapotec culture, developed in 900 BC – 1521 AD.
+The most important religious center for the ancient Zapotec culture, developed in 900 BC – 1521 AD.
 Renowned due to elaborate mosaic fretwork adorning the facades of the buildings, panels, tombs.
-History of city continued until destruction by Spanish in middle of the 16th century.
+History of the city continued until destruction by Spanish in middle of the 16th century.

 - Monte Albán – Oaxaca.
-One of the earliest urban centers in Mesoamerica, center of Zapotec culture for nearly 1000 years.
-Founded sometimes around 500 BC and inhabited until 750 AD.
+One of the earliest urban centers in Mesoamerica, a center of Zapotec culture for nearly 1000 years.
+Founded sometime around 500 BC and inhabited until 750 AD.
 Contains remnants of many impressive structures such as Main Plaza, Ballgame Court, numerous stone carvings.

 - Great Pyramid of Cholula – Puebla.
 World’s largest structure, built in the 3rd century BC – 9th century AD.
-Base of pyramid is 450 x 450 m, height – 66 m.
-Volume of construction material exceeds the volume of Great Pyramid of Giza nearly two times.
+The base of the pyramid is 450 x 450 m, height – 66 m.
+The volume of construction material exceeds the volume of Great Pyramid of Giza nearly two times.

 - Teotihuacan – México.
-One of the largest ancient cities in the world containing numerous monuments of architecture and art.
-Established sometimes around 200 BC and was abandoned in the 7th – 8th centuries AD.
+One of the largest ancient cities in the world with numerous monuments of architecture and art.
+Established sometime around 200 BC and was abandoned in the 7th – 8th centuries AD.
 Hugely impressive monument of urban planning is Avenue of the Dead.
-Exceptional structure is Pyramid of the Sun – third largest ancient pyramid in the world.
+An exceptional structure is Pyramid of the Sun – third largest ancient pyramid in the world.
 Height – 71,2 m.
 Pyramid of the Moon is an older pyramid from 200 – 450 AD, 42 m high.
 Site contains numerous valuable murals.

 - La Quemada – Zacatecas.
-Remnants of ancient city from 300 – 1200 AD, it is unclear which culture built it.
-Architecture of structures resembles the style of great Mesoamerican cultures but the city is located far north from other Mesoamerican cities.
+Remnants of an ancient city from 300 – 1200 AD, it is unclear which culture built it.
+The architecture of structures resembles the style of great Mesoamerican cultures but the city is located far north from other Mesoamerican cities.
 Impressive building is Votive Pyramid.

 - Cantona – Puebla.
-Remnants of heavily fortified ancient Mesoamerican city from 600 – 1000 AD.
-Unusual due to high concentration of ballcourts – 24 found so far.
-All structures here have been build without any mortar.
+Remnants of a heavily fortified ancient Mesoamerican city from 600 – 1000 AD.
+Unusual due to a high concentration of ballcourts – 24 found so far.
+All structures here have been built without any mortar.

 - Xochicalco – Morelos.
-Remnants of fortified prehistoric city, developed as important urban center in 700 – 900 AD.
-Contains large structures entirely covered with sculptural work of exceptional quality as well as observatory in painted and frescoed cave.
+Remnants of a fortified prehistoric city – an important urban center in 700 – 900 AD.
+Contains large structures entirely covered with sculptural work of exceptional quality.
+Observatory in a painted and frescoed cave.

-- Tula, Tollan – Hidalgo.
-Largest ancient city in central Mexico in the 9th – 10th centuries AD.
+- Tula or Tollan – Hidalgo.
+The largest ancient city in central Mexico in the 9th – 10th centuries AD.
 Capital of Toltecs at 980 AD, destroyed sometimes in 1168 – 1179.
-Nowadays preserved complexes of ceremonial buildings in two sites including pyramids, famous columns in form of Toltec warriors.
+Nowadays preserved complexes of ceremonial buildings in two sites including pyramids, famous columns in the form of Toltec warriors.

 - Las de Paquimé – Chihuahua.
-The most impressive ruins of the so called Casas Grandes monuments.
+The most impressive ruins of the so-called Casas Grandes monuments.
 Remnants of ancient settlement from 1130 – 1300 AD.
-Gradually evolved into multi-storied single structure which housed up to 2500 people.
+Gradually evolved into a multi-storied single structure which housed up to 2500 people.

-- Texcotzingo – México.
+- Tetzcotzingo (Texcotzingo) – México.
 One of the oldest botanical gardens in the world.
 Imperial summer gardens for Aztec emperors of nearby Texcoco.
-Developed in the 15th century as collection of plants and animals.
+Developed in the 15th century as a collection of plants and animals.
 Includes very impressive and unusual waterworks and other structures to sustain the diverse life forms.